Margaret W. Rossiter: Emergence of agricultural science

-Career and academic contributions
+Career and contributions

-While studying at Yale, Rossiter once asked at the weekly informal gathering of her departments' professors and students, "were there ever women scientists", she received an "authoritative" reply that: 'no, there were not, any such women who could be considered were just working for a male scientist.'
+While studying at Yale, Rossiter once asked at the weekly informal gathering of her departments' professors and students "were there ever women scientists?".
+She received an "authoritative" reply that 'no, there were not, any such women who could be considered were just working for a male scientist', with one person referring to Marie Curie as the only exception.
 Upon graduation she received a fellowship at the Charles Warren Center for Studies in American History at Harvard.